misterD05/mirame-app-smart-mirror/README.md

-# 🪞 mirame: an app for homemade smart-mirrors
+# 🪞 mirame : an app for homemade smart-mirrors

 An Electron app with react and typescript to have widget running in smart mirros

+## 🪪 Widgets:

+- Time and Date with emoji of the season 🕛
+- Small meteo with temperature (updating soon,  using API of OpenMeteo  and coordinates in a private ``.env`` fiel)🌡️

 ## New widgets are coming soon and also updates!!!